ibm-cloud-docs/mas-ms/maintenance.md

 It should be noted that IBM SRE initially determines the date, start time and duration for the upgrade your environment(s), based on our available resources and the overall schedule.
 IBM SRE will then send you an upgrade notification with those details via the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center).

-Shared Cluster customers are not allowed to defer or re-schedule the 8.11 upgrades.
-Dedicated Cluster custonmers can submit deferral date(s) for consideration.
+Shared Cluster (MAS-MS) customers are not allowed to defer or re-schedule upgrades.
+Dedicated Cluster custonmers (MAS-Dedicated) can submit deferral date(s) for consideration.
 {: #note}

 Please also note the IBM SRE Change / Freeze period of December 18th, 2024 to January 3rd, 2025.
 MAS Upgrades will not be scheduled or performed during this timeframe.